 Staying hydrated is really important, especially when exercising.
-It is actually more important to drink than it is to eat.
-Take at least 2 litres and avoid coke/Lucozade etc. for one weekend.
-One of the little juice concentrate bottles will add flavour for your whole walking group for a weekend if you need it.
+In fact, it is more important to drink than it is to eat.
+Take at least 2 litres and avoid Coke/Lucozade etc. One of the little juice concentrate bottles will add flavour for your whole walking group for a weekend if you need it.